vojtechpohanka/MA-thesis/README.md

 This repository includes replication script for my master's thesis *Party Competition on Cultural Issues in Central and Eastern Europe: Examining Patterns in Issue Salience and Content*.

+The scripts included in this repository were ran using R version 4.4.2

 # Instructions for downloading datasets used in the analysis

 In addition to the Manifesto Project (MARPOR) dataset, which is loaded from the manifestoR package, the scripts **data_prep.R** and **patern_extraction.R** include several datasets to be loaded from the "data/" directory.
 To fully reproduce the analysis, you will need to download the following datasets and store them in your "data/" directory: